home-assistant/developers.home-assistant/docs/core/integration-quality-scale/rules/diagnostics.md

 We consider it a good practice to have the diagnostics implemented.
 Something to keep in mind is that the diagnostics should not expose any sensitive information, such as passwords, tokens, or coordinates.

-See the [Config entry diagnostics](config_entries_diagnostics.md) documentation for more information.

 ## Example implementation

 In the following example we provide diagnostics which includes data from various sources, such as the configuration and the current state of the integration.